All Episodes

 Isn't that a great ad?

-It's a fantastic ad.
+It's fantastic ad.

-I mean, I thought I thought it was an ad that Hillary made for Trump.
+I mean, I thought, I thought it was an ad that Hillary made for Trump.

 It was so fucking funny.